Return to liberated Mar Behnam Convent

 The challenge of reconstruction

-Today, the Brotherhood with Iraq has come back to one of the founding sites for its members.
+Today, Fraternity in Iraq has come back to one of the founding sites for its members.
 Our objective was to assess the damages as precisely as possible.
-As you know, the Brotherhood with Iraq has been committed to helping Mgr.
-Petros Mouché for several months, helping him rebuild Mar Benham.
+As you know, Fraternity in Iraq has been committed to helping Mgr.
+Petros Mouché for several months, helping him rebuild Mar Behnam.

 From now on, the next steps are clearer.
 Here they are :